 What role does cognitive science play in teaching Spanish to non-native speakers

 Cognitive science plays a significant role in teaching Spanish to non-native speakers by informing and improving instructional approaches through understanding how the brain processes and acquires language.
-It provides insights into cognitive functions such as memory, attention, and executive functions that are crucial for language learning.
+At its core, cognitive science reveals that efficient Spanish learning depends on active engagement of memory, attention, and neural plasticity—processes that shape how learners internalize vocabulary, grammar, and pronunciation.
 These insights support designing teaching methods that enhance language acquisition efficiency, including how learners process vocabulary, grammar, and pronunciation.

 Key contributions of cognitive science to teaching Spanish include: